DEEJ4Y/node_express_mongo_tutorial/README.md

 What we will learn:

+1. JS
-1. Bash CLI: Basic terminal operations.
+2. Bash CLI: Basic terminal operations.
-2. Node JS: REPL, npm
+3. Node JS: REPL, npm
-3. Express: Creating an express server, handling requests and responses.
+4. Express: Creating an express server, handling requests and responses.
-4. Mongoose: Integrating a mongoDB database with our application.
+5. Mongoose: Integrating a mongoDB database with our application.

 ## Bash CLI